Frequently Asked Questions About Differential Water Rates

 What is a differential rate?

 A differential rate refers to different sets of rates imposed upon different customer categories.
-In this case, the proposed differential rates would apply to Tucson Water customers located in unincorporated Pima County.
+In this case, the proposed differential rates do apply to Tucson Water customers located in unincorporated Pima County.

 Various known inequities exist between city and county customers:

-- Infrastructure use: The 29% of Tucson Water customers in unincorporated Pima County utilize 36% of the utility’s infrastructure assets
+- Infrastructure Use: The 29% of Tucson Water customers in unincorporated Pima County utilize an estimated 36% of the utility’s infrastructure assets

-- Water conservation: County customers use 43% more water on average than city customers
+- Promotes Environmental Sustainability and Water Conservation: County customers use 43% more water on average than city customers

 Additionally, the Tucson region loses $40M - $50M in State Shared Revenues every year due to the high unincorporated area population.
 A differential rate structure is one means of encouraging annexation or incorporation.

-If you haven’t done a differential rate in the past, why is the City considering it now?
+If you haven’t implemented a differential rate in the past, why did the City consider it now?

 Historically, all Tucson Water customers have paid the same rates.
-Implementing a differential rate structure at this time would begin to address the inequities between the customer categories outlined above.
+A differential rate structure addresses the inequities between the customer categories outlined above.